I’m really grateful for the AMS program and the people it’s brought into my life.Eliza Lloyd ’22 Brookfield, Conn.

 Describe your experience with the Alumni Memorial Scholars (AMS) program at Colgate.

 I definitely think being a part of the AMS program has enhanced my experience at Colgate.
 Some of my best friends to this day I met through AMS; two of them I live with!
 I also think the grant money provides an incredible opportunity to travel and study something that fascinates you but is not traditionally offered at Colgate.
-I also want to say that our advisers; Rebecca, our faculty director; and Doug, our administrative dean, have really gone above and beyond, especially this past year, making sure we’re all hanging in there and reminding us that they care.
+I also want to say that our advisers; Rebecca, our faculty director; and Doug, our administrative dean, have really gone above and beyond.

 How would you describe your AMS peers?